luckyseo/scrapper_test/README.md

 wrote commit but rejected...
 try pull -> push
 Q why github donesn't show commit changed???
+   there is no conflict -> ... but why this happened?